I have worked in busy restaurant kitchens as well as in busy home kitchens. A quality knife set is an essential part of

 You don't have to be an experienced chef to enjoy excellent food

-Every kitchen needs knives, and every chef worth his salt and pepper knows that a quality set of knives is absolutely essential to their work.
+Every kitchen needs knives, and every chef worth his salt and pepper knows that a quality knife set is absolutely essential to their work.
 This article listed the best knife sets according to reviews by the people who have actually used them.
 We have looked at affordable quality sets meant for the everyday family cook, as well as top-end blades that cost a bit more but cut a bit sharper.

 From steel quality, size, and durability to balance and edge, there a many things to consider when buying a new set of kitchen knives.
 For the everyday family cook these considerations may not be as important as they are for serious chefs, but no matter who you are or what your work involves, quality matters.
 I hope this guide helped you make a decision about your next knife set.